ggerganov/llama.cpp/README.md

 - x86 quantization support [not yet ready](https://github.com/ggerganov/ggml/pull/27).
 Basically, you want to run this on Apple Silicon.
 For now, on Linux and Windows you can use the F16 `ggml-model-f16.bin` model, but it will be much slower.
-- The Accelerate framework is actually currently unused since I found that for tensors shapes typical for the Decoder, there is no benefit compared to the ARM_NEON intrinsics implementation.
+- The Accelerate framework is actually currently unused since I found that for tensor shapes typical for the Decoder, there is no benefit compared to the ARM_NEON intrinsics implementation.
 Of course, it's possible that I simlpy don't know how to utilize it properly.
 But in any case, you can even disable it with `LLAMA_NO_ACCELERATE=1 make` and the performance will be the same, since no BLAS calls are invoked by the current implementation